polymec/polymec-dev/docs/style_guide.rst

 Global variables
 ----------------

+No global variables should appear within a header file, apart from constants (which are preferred to macros, since they can be checked by the compiler).
-No global variable should appear within a header file.
-Global variables should be restricted to translation units in which they are manipulated.
+Mutable global variables should be restricted to translation units in which they are manipulated.
 If a global data structure needs to exist, an appropriate interface should be designed and implemented in terms of functions.

 Other Symbols
 -------------

 Inlined functions should be used instead of macros where possible.
-Similarly, static constants should be used instead of macros where possible.
+Similarly, constants should be used instead of macros where possible.

 Special Types
 =============